wisniewski94/llemonstack/README.md

 # Stop a specific service
 deno run stop [service]
 # ex: deno run stop n8n

+# Show versions of all the stack services
+deno run versions

 # Update the stack services to the latest versions
 deno run update